 Independent Financial Audit Reports

-The Township follows the new reporting model officially promulgated in 1999 as GASB Statement No. 34, Basic Financial Statements – and Management’s Discussion and Analysis – for State and Local Governments.
-It is important to note that the basic financial statements are the responsibility of the township’s management.
-The independent auditor’s responsibility is to express an opinion on the basic financial statements based on their audit.
+The Township follows the new reporting model officially promulgated in 1999 as GASB Statement Number 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments.
+It is important to note that the basic financial statements are the responsibility of the township's management.
+The independent auditor's responsibility is to express an opinion on the basic financial statements based on their audit.
 They conduct their audit in accordance with auditing standards generally accepted in the USA which includes standards for planning and performing the audit.